 [81mg tab - bedtime] Often prescribed to prevent blood clots.
 This effect reduces the risk of stroke and heart attack.

-[10-40mg tab - evening] Reduces levels of "bad" cholesterol (low-density lipoprotein, or LDL) and triglycerides in the blood, while increasing levels of "good" cholesterol (high-density lipoprotein, or HDL).
+[20mg tab - evening] Reduces levels of "bad" cholesterol (low-density lipoprotein, or LDL) and triglycerides in the blood, while increasing levels of "good" cholesterol (high-density lipoprotein, or HDL).

 Novolog Flexpen (short-term)

 HDL (good) cholesterol protects against heart disease, so for HDL, higher numbers are better.
 A level less than 40 mg/dL is low and is considered a major risk factor because it increases your risk for developing heart disease.
 HDL levels of 60 mg/dL or more help to lower your risk for heart disease.
+Aerobic exercise can help raise HDL.
+Moderate to vigorous aerobic exercise can boost HDL by 5% to 10%.

 Approximately 40-50% of the total daily insulin dose is to replace insulin overnight, when you're fasting and between meals.
 This is called background or basal insulin replacement.
 The other 50-60% of the total daily insulin dose is for carbohydrate coverage (food) and high blood sugar correction.
 This is called the bolus insulin replacement.
 The insulin-to-carbohydrate ratio represents how many grams of carbohydrate are covered or disposed of by 1 unit of insulin.
 Generally, one unit of rapid-acting insulin will dispose of 12-15 grams of carbohydrate.
 This range can vary from 4-30 grams or more of carbohydrate depending on sensitivity to insulin.